dineshraju/website/src/pages/notes/highest-order-bit.md

 ### You can’t influence the highest-order bit

-Some highest-order *sequence bits* can be governed by macro factors out of your control.
+Some highest-order *non-fungible bits* can be governed by macro factors out of your control.
 Flipping it might be out of your hands.
 Or it might already be flipped and gets unflipped from under you by larger forces.
 The highest-order bit for your company to build out its popular new product prototype might be more funding.
 But changing central bank monetary policy makes borrowing much more expensive.
 The fundraising pitch that worked a year ago no longer works.
 You need to find another way.

-Flipping highest-order *outcome bits* is often probabilistic.
+Flipping highest-order *fungible bits* is often probabilistic.
 You can’t control the external factors which are pre-requisites for black swan-type traction or contagion.
 Warren Buffet might have made most of his money on a handful of the 400 stocks he bought.
 But he couldn’t predict with certainty which of the 400 would turn out to be the most valuable bits.

 To win, you need to keep trying until external factors line up with what you’re doing to flip the highest-order bit.